Museum of the Western Prairie1100 Memorial Drive

-The Museum of the Western Prairie tells the story of Southwest Oklahoma from the distant past to the present day.
-The narrative begins with the Wichita Mountains, the low, granite peaks that formed almost 300 million years ago.
+The Museum of the Western Prairie tells the story of southwest Oklahoma from the distant past to the present day.
+The story begins with the Wichita Mountains, the low, granite peaks that formed almost 300 million years ago.
 At first the Wichitas towered above the landscape; later they were islands in an ancient sea.
-Today the modest hills that remain serve as a connection between every era of Southwest Oklahoma history.
+Today the modest hills that remain serve as a connection between every era of southwest Oklahoma history.

 During the last Ice Age the climate of the region supported animals that would later become extinct, such as the mammoth and mastodon.
 Their remains have been found repeatedly throughout the area.
 Ancient forms of bison, the ancestors of what were later called "buffalo" in North America, have also been found.
-Archaeological evidence reveals that humans hunted these animals in Southwest Oklahoma at least 11,000 years ago.
+Archaeological evidence reveals that humans hunted these animals in southwest Oklahoma at least eleven thousand years ago.

-By 7,000 years ago, Paleo-Indians were present in Southwest Oklahoma.
+By seven thousand years ago, Paleo-Indians were present in southwest Oklahoma.
 These people were hunters and gatherers who wandered on foot.
-Six-thousand years later permanent settlements were established in some areas and farming began.
-One of the cultures connected with the historical period after European contact developed at this time, that of the Wichita.
+Six thousand years later, permanent settlements were established in some areas and farming began.
+One of the cultures connected with the historical period after European contact developed at this time: that of the Wichita.

 Between the late 1550s and early 1700s, horses brought to North America by Europeans dispersed across the Plains.
 As a result many native groups transformed dramatically, becoming part of what are known broadly as the "Plains Indians."
-Their highly mobile lifestyle, based upon hunting the herds of bison that migrated north and south across interior North America, is a cultural image that persists today.
+Their highly-mobile lifestyle, based upon hunting the herds of bison that migrated north and south across interior North America, is a cultural image that remains today.

-The Civil War (1861-1865) heralded a period of tremendous change in the United States.
-Although Southwest Oklahoma played no significant role in the conflict, it was directly effected by the events that followed.
+The American Civil War (1861–1865) heralded a period of tremendous change in the United States.
+Although southwest Oklahoma played no significant role in the conflict, it was directly effected by the events that followed.
 In particular, Texas ranchers began herding longhorns overland to meet a southern branch of the Transcontinental Railroad.
-This route, the Western Trail, passed through Southwest Oklahoma.
-At its peak in 1881, approximately 300,000 cattle, 7,000 horses, and 1,000 men moved up the trail.
-Altogether, more than 7,000,000 cattle traveled the route during its operation.
+This route, the Western Trail, passed through the region.
+At its peak in 1881 approximately 300,000 cattle, 7,000 horses, and 1,000 men moved up the trail.
+Altogether, more than 7 million cattle traveled the route during its operation.

-With the destruction of the buffalo herds, the removal of the Indians, an ever-expanding rail system, and the increasing pressure to settle unclaimed land, eyes soon turned toward Southwest Oklahoma.
-But the environment was forbidding.
-The area was remote, there were few trees and so very little lumber, and water was scarce.
-Even in the 1880s Southwest Oklahoma was a difficult frontier.
+With the destruction of the buffalo herds, the removal of the Indians, an ever-expanding rail system, and the increasing pressure to settle unclaimed land, eyes soon turned toward southwest Oklahoma.
+The environment was forbidding; the area was remote, there were few trees and so very little lumber, and water was scarce.
+Even in the 1880s southwest Oklahoma was a difficult frontier.
 But the people adapted, as can be seen in the half-dugout on the museum grounds.
-The area developed rapidly and by the early 1900s, Southwest Oklahoma had well-established communities.
+The area developed rapidly and by the early 1900s the region had well-established communities.